 While there are occasionally longer days on some itineraries, the vast majority of our cycling days are between 30-70kms and are done at a leisurely pace with plenty of opportunities to stop and enjoy the scenery and just take a break.

 All riders and all groups are different so the pace of the riding varies trip to trip.
 When possible our leaders will often let the faster riders set their own pace but generally the group rides together, at an average speed of approx. 18-23kph/11-14mph.
 Anyone with a reasonable level of fitness will get by with no troubles.

 If you really want the details, we can also provide a day to day elevation chart that displays just how hilly (or flat!) the ride is – ask your booking agent for more details.

 READ MORE: 6 TIPS FOR BOOKING YOUR FIRST CYCLING TRIP

 Are electric bikes available?

 E-bikes grow in popularity each years and, to make life easier, we’ve included the option to hire an e-bike on selected trips.
 While it won’t do all the work for you (you still need to pedal!) it can help you hold a higher average speed and make the hills a lot easier.
 Many couples where one person is not as strong as the other find our e-bike option a great way to enjoy the trip together.

-The e-bike option is currently available on the following trips: Cycle Tuscany, Cycle Provence, Cycle Croatia, Cycle the Danube, Cycle the Baltics, Cycle Sri Lanka and Cycle South Africa.
+The e-bike option is currently available on the following trips: Cycle Tuscany, Cycle Provence, Cycle Croatia, Cycle the Danube, Cycle the Baltics and Cycle Sri Lanka

 What should you wear for the cycling itself?
 Casual clothing or actual cycle gear?